Thursday, July 30, 2009

 MAPLE TWISTS

-Today I discovered a great recipe blog called, Mennonite Girls Can Cook.
-I love Amish and Mennonite cookbooks, so I thought I would take a look.
+I highly recommend that you visit Mennonite Girls Can Cook.
 They posted a sweet roll recipe that looked delicious; it was called Charlotte Rose's Maple Twists.
 Three hours later, this beauty was cooling on my kitchen counter.
 It may sound complicated, but it really isn't and the final product is a show stopper.
-CLICK ON THIS PHOTO TO GET A BETTER LOOK.

 DOUGH

-2 & 3/4 to 3 CUPS ALL PURPOSE FLOUR
+2 and 3/4 to 3 CUPS ALL PURPOSE FLOUR

 3/4 CUP MILK